 - Exposure to a viral infection, drugs, or alcohol during pregnancy

-- Certain medicines, such as those used to treat seizure disorder during pregnancy
+- Taking certain medicines during pregnancy, such as those used to treat seizure disorder

 - Genetic disorders, such as Down syndrome

 This content is reviewed regularly and is updated when new and relevant evidence is made available.
 This information is neither intended nor implied to be a substitute for professional medical advice.
 Always seek the advice of your physician or other qualified health provider prior to starting any new treatment or with questions regarding a medical condition.